mattsouth/arguegraph/README.md

-arguejs
+Arguejs
 =======

 Abstract Argumentation library for use in nodejs or on the web.

 TODO:
-* demo1 -> demo. attack->defeat?
-* update demo text (e.g. Add Argument, Add Defeat ...), fixed visjs
+* update demo text (e.g. Add Argument, Add Defeat ...), add fixed visjs
-* UI for creating/saving/sharing different AFs
+* Handle text arguments more elgantly in UI
+* revise visual indications of accepted/not
 * Generate all complete labellings
 * Generate all extensions (complete, stable, semi-stable, preferred, grounded, ideal)
+* UI for creating/saving/sharing different AFs

 See Also
 * http://en.wikipedia.org/wiki/Argumentation_framework